ILikeLayla/Layla-log/README.md

 - single_length
   - the maximum length of a single log file (0 as unlimited)
 - file_record_level
-  - the minimum level of log that will be recorded to file
+  - the minimum level of log that will be recorded to a file
 - terminal_print_level
-  - the minimum level of log that will be printed to terminal
+  - the minimum level of log that will be printed to the terminal
 - time_zone
   - the time zone of the log file name and log message time
 - time_detailed_display
   - whether to display detailed time in log message (whether time zone is included)
 - print_out
-  - whether to print log to terminal
+  - whether to print the log to terminal
 - disabled
   - whether disable the logger or not

-And this is an example:
+This is an example:

 ```rust
 use layla_log::*;